open-forest-observatory/cacao-terraform-ofo/README.md

 <br/>

-## Editing this Repository
+## Editing Ansible in this Repository (permission required)

-Edit the software stack https://github.com/open-forest-observatory/cacao-terraform-ofo/tree/main/ansible/roles/ofo/tasks
+You can edit the software stack https://github.com/open-forest-observatory/cacao-terraform-ofo/tree/main/ansible/roles/ofo/tasks

 The `main.yaml` controls all the software, and there is a yaml for each individual software.